Mastercard/crossborder-services-oauth2-reference-app/README.md

 ### Authentication details

-Cross border APIs support OAuth2.0 Request Token Based Authentication which uses OAUTH2_REQUEST_TOKEN grant type.
+Cross border APIs support OAuth2.0 request token based authentication for EU and UK domains.

 OAUTH2_REQUEST_TOKEN grant type is a special implementation by Mastercard.
 It is an authentication and authorization method implemented to allow consumer application to consume Cross-Border Service APIs and it is one-legged auth implementation.
 It means your API request must contain a signed JWT token